 process remaining request once the queue is disabled but new tracking requests won't be written into the queue.

-How can I access the queued data?
+How can I access Redis data?

 You can either acccess data on the command line via